 Here you’ll find answers and insights to some of the most commonly asked questions relating to the subject of UKCA marking.

-A new UK framework will mean that on the 1st Jan 2021 UK based EU notified bodies will automatically become UK Approved Bodies for their current scope of accreditation allowing UKCA certification work to commence.
+A new UK framework will mean that on January 1, 2021 UK based EU notified bodies will automatically become UK Approved Bodies for their current scope of accreditation allowing UKCA certification work to commence.
 UK based notified bodies have been contacted about these appointments and will retain their current 4 digit notified body number.
-Without an EU / UK Mutual Recognition Agreement (MRA), UK based approved bodies will no longer be recognised in Europe for CE marking and EU based notified bodies will not be recognised as UKCA approved bodies after the 1st Jan 2021.
+Without an EU/UK Mutual Recognition Agreement (MRA), UK based approved bodies will no longer be recognized in Europe for CE marking and EU based notified bodies will not be recognized as UKCA approved bodies after January 1, 2021.

 TÜV SÜD BABT will be appointed as a UK approved body shortly and can support your requirements.
 The TÜV SÜD BABT scope of accreditation is also currently being extended for additional product types news of this will be published shortly.

 Understand the requirements for UKCA Marking, Statutory Instruments & timelines

 Learn about the UKCA Mark and the legislation and government guidance for machinery manufacturers

 Bosnia and Herzegovina